 Study in one of the most vibrant, exciting and culturally rich cities in the world.
-Pitt in London offers a variety of courses across different disciplines and an optional part-time internship.
+Pitt in London offers a variety of courses across different disciplines.
 Your lecturers will be faculty from universities throughout the city along with Pitt faculty based at the CAPA London Center.
 Whether you study English Literature, Political Science, History, or Business London will be your classroom and textbook.
-If you decide to do an internship - we guarantee the placement!
-Take advantage of the unique opportunitiy to get international work experience for credit and advance your intercultural communication skills.

 Pitt has collaborated with CAPA International Education to run this program for over 25 years, and you can be confident that you will feel safe and supported throughout your entire experience in London.
 The CAPA London Center will host your classes and CAPA staff will be there for you to answer any questions and provide guidance.This immersive study abroad program will give you an incredible opportunity to live like a Londoner and challenge you to grow academically, personally, and professionally.

 And if you still have any doubts, learn about the program from the students who have done it.
 Read students' blog here.

 As an engaged and active participant in this program, you will have the opportunity:

 - to learn how to navigate living in a big city: from using one of the world's busiest metro systems to managing time and resources

 - to explore rich and diverse culture and history of London and the UK, and analyze current political, economic and social challenges the country is facing